iszczesniak/cpp/variadic/index.md

 parameter pack.
 A fold expression is called that way, because it folds (like a tablecloth) the target expression (which we could write "by hand") to a compressed format.
-A fold expression is expanded, instantiated for a given parameter pack, and that can void the need for recursive processing.
+A fold expression is expanded, instantiated for a given parameter pack, and that can replace recursive processing.
 We recognize the fold expression by the ellipsis and parentheses.
 There are four versions: two unary, and two binary, that use the same operator `op`.